materialdigital/core-ontology/docs/patterns.md

 ### Pattern 8 - Categorical Value Specification

+- **Purpose**: Represents object characteristics, described by belonging to some category.
+- **Core Properties**:
+  - `obi:hasSpecifiedValue`
+  - `iao:isQualityMeasuredAs`
+  - `pmd:hasValueSpecification`
+  - `pmd:specifiesValueOf`
+- **Example Use Case**: Specifying that material belongs to a certain category, e.g., is a polymer.

 ![Visualization of Pattern 8](https://github.com/user-attachments/assets/2a726fcf-e07a-496b-a50e-520705a273d6)

 ---
 ### Pattern 9 - Material and Device Specification

-**Purpose**: Specify the material, from which the object is made, by stating that it complies with the certain material specification.
+- **Purpose**: Specify the material, from which the object is made, by stating that it complies with the certain material specification.
 Or, specifying the device in the same manner.
 - **Core Idea**: provide a class pmd:MaterialSpecification/pmd:DeviceSpecification as a subclass of iao:InformationContentEntity, to which the material/device object can adhere.
 - **Example Use Case**: Specifying the material of a steel sheet to be the steel S355J2.